Epein5/AI_BOUNTY_TEAM_CHIMEKI/README.md

 # AI BOUNTY CHALLENGE: Content Creator Bot

-Welcome to our AI BOUNTY CHALLENGE project - **Content Creator Bot**!
+Welcome to our AI BOUNTY CHALLENGE project - **छिमेकी: तपाईंको सामाजिक संवादक**!
 This project combines web scraping, machine translation, and image processing to dynamically generate images with Nepali text.
 The bot scrapes images from a specified website, generates and translates the content to Nepali using OpenAI API, and then combines the image and translated text to create visually appealing content.

 <div align="center">
     <div style="display: inline-block; text-align: center;">